 The Pionjar was a staple in our day-to-day operations for a few years until the Big Beaver joined our fleet in 1996, marking the beginning of a new era in drilling capabilities.
 Fast forward to 2024, and Kodiak now operates with eight different types of small drills, each tailored to meet specific project needs.

-Read on to explore our lineup, from the oldest workhorses to the newest innovations.
+Read on to explore our lineup, from the oldest to newest innovations.

 Pionjar: 1994